Top insurer pulls cover for exports to Greece

 Germany this month reactivated a state trade credit insurance scheme after the European Commission gave European governments the green light to do so in April, Wolf said.

-Euler Hermes, majority-owned by German insurer Allianz, insured transactions worth 702 billion euros ($880.03 billion) last year.
+Euler Hermes, majority-owned by German insurer Allianz (ALVG.DE), insured transactions worth 702 billion euros last year.
 The company's operating assumption is that Greece will stay in the eurozone, its spokesman said.

 Most European export transactions are uninsured.
 About 15 percent of British exporters buy trade credit insurance, compared with about 25 percent in export-focused Germany, according to informal estimates from industry sources.